SpenceKonde/DxCore/megaavr/extras/Comparison.md

 Same as before.
 On early 128k chips, SPI0 must have SSD=1 to run in master mode if set to the default pin mapping.
 We always set that because we NEVER supported slave

 ## USART
 Same as before.
-Still has the same errata with open drain mode (guys, it's not errata if you never plan to change it and it effects all chips.
-That's called "your datasheet is wrong".)
+Still has the same errata with open drain mode...

 ## CCL
 Errta doesn't mention the D-latch?
-I think that's a first!
-The big news here is that you can easily fire ISRs from them (for those of you a bit slow on the draw: YOU CAN FIRE INTERRUPTS FROM THE WHOLE EVENT SYSTEM NOW THROUGH A CCL!!!)
+Does that mean we have a working D-latch finally?
-Other than that, they shook up the INSELs to make sense with all the extra peripherals the DA series has.
+Other than that, they shook up the INSELs to make sense with all the extra peripherals the DA series has, but otherwise, it's pretty much the same as the CCL that the megaAVR 0-series got.

 ## EVSYS
 Basically the event system from the megaAVR 0-series.